Kodedyukh/space-adventure/README.md

 # space-adventure
-computer game about endless space adventures of the little rocketship
+Space adventures is computer game about space ship gathering space minerals Developed with pygame
+Start with HOW TO PLAY button to learn basics of the space ship control